Is First Thing in the Morning the Best Time for Coffee?

 What time do you have your first cup of coffee?
 If you're like most people, it's as soon as you get up.
 A new study, however, has just revealed an even better time for your first cup of coffee.

-Though many of us are used to having coffee as soon as we get up, it’s actually much more effective to wait a bit for our cortisol levels to go down.
+Many of us are used to having a coffee as soon as we get up, but is that really the best time for coffee?

 What time do you have your first cup of coffee?
 If you’re like most people, it’s as soon as you get up.
-You probably need to clear the sleepiness and get a good shot of energy and postivity.
+You need to get rid of your sleepiness and get a good shot of energy and enthusiasm.

-This may not be the best habit, according to a new study.
+However, this may not be the best time for coffee, according to a new study.

 Science, always eager to answer our most ordinary questions, has revealed that your first dose of coffee may not be such a good thing first thing in the morning.